 Hilary’s is focused on improving the American diet by making healthy culinary creations that are convenient and easy-to-cook.
 All of Hillary’s products are made with clean ingredients that are allergen-free and organic.
 Hilary’s creates a variety of veggie burgers, and KWF carries the company’s Adzuki Bean Burger, Black Rice Burger, World’s Best Veggie Burger and Root Veggie Burger.
+Browse their website for drool-worthy recipes.
 Gluten-free, soy-free, vegan

 Five Star Foodies Artichoke Burgers

 Five Star Foodies is a family business serving up innovative flavors derived from quality ingredients and crafted in small batches.
 Five Star’s veggie burger is made with artichokes, cashews and brown rice, which produce a rich, creamy texture.
 KWF carries Five Star’s Original Artichoke and Artichoke French Herb burgers.
 The Artichoke French Herb burger enhances the original recipe with rosemary, lavender and other Mediterranean flavors.
 Gluten-free, soy-free, vegan